dpkn1989/linux_programming/README.md

 # linux_programming
-This repo deals with general linux programming
+This repo deals with linux system programming